cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_note_3.rst

     The incidence matrix of a directed graph is a :math:`n \times m` matrix B, where n and m are the numbers of vertices and edges respectively, such that `B[i,j] = -1` if the edge :math:`e_j` leaves vertex :math:`v_i`, 1 if enters vertex vertex :math:`v_i`, and 0 otherwise.

+#. matroid vs greedoid

+    In combinatorics, a branch of mathematics, a matroid is a structure that captures and generalizes the notion of linear independence in vector spaces.
+There are many equivalent ways to define a matroid, the most significant being in terms of independent sets, bases, circuits, closed sets or flats, closure operators, and rank functions.

+    In combinatorics, a greedoid is a type of set system.
+It arises from the notion of the matroid, which was originally introduced by *Whitney* in 1935 to study *planar graphs* and was later used by *Edmonds* to characterize a class of optimization problems that can be solved by ``greedy algorithms``.